Obsessive-Compulsive Disorder (OCD)

 Experts aren’t sure of the exact cause of OCD.
 Genetics, brain abnormalities, and the environment are thought to play a role.
 It often starts in the teens or early adulthood.
 But, it can also start in childhood.
 OCD affects men and women equally.
 It appears to run in families.

-Other anxiety problems, depression, eating disorders, or substance abuse may happen with OCD.
+Other anxiety problems, depression, eating disorders, or substance use disorder may happen with OCD.

 What are the symptoms of OCD?